m3g/PDBTools.jl/docs/src/auxiliary.md

 2.7775834820937417
 ```

-## Obtain arrays with coordinates

 ```@docs
-coor
+closest
 ```

+## Obtain arrays with coordinates

 Use the `coor` function: